hyz-courses/CISC3024-Pattern-Recognition-Notes/04_Dimension_Reduction.md

 \end{pmatrix}
 $$
 LDA selects the line that maximizes the *separability* of the scalars.
+LDA selects the line that maximizes the *separability* of the scalars.
 ## 4.3.2 Measure of Separation
 Sample Means of each class in $x$-space:
 $$